foreach-across/across-development/website/content/blog/2024/2024-01-15-deprecation.md

 - [Cloudflare Images](https://www.cloudflare.com/developer-platform/cloudflare-images/)

-Self hosted options, see for instance: https://github.com/topics/image-server
+Self-hosted options, see for instance: https://github.com/topics/image-server

 There are lots of Golang-based options, all using `libvips` underneath:

 - [imgproxy](https://github.com/imgproxy/imgproxy) seems like the
   leader of the pack.
-It used the MIT-license for the open source version, and the commercial version has [much more features](https://imgproxy.net/features/) (not that we need those, except perhaps the option to select the resizing algorithm).
+It uses the MIT-license for the open source version, and the commercial version has [much more features](https://imgproxy.net/features/) (not that we need those, except perhaps the option to select the resizing algorithm).
 Supports Azure Blob Storage, which most others don't.

 - [imaginary](https://github.com/h2non/imaginary): development seems
-  to still happen, but there hasn't be a release since mid-2020, which is also the last time the [docker image](https://hub.docker.com/r/h2non/imaginary) was updated.
+  to still happen, but there hasn't been a release since mid-2020, which is also the last time the [docker image](https://hub.docker.com/r/h2non/imaginary) was updated.